jlee0618/Post-Award-Receiving-/README.md

 *   **Receiving/Acceptance Blocks:** Formally cleared via **Block 21** (Procurement Quality Assurance/Acceptance) or **Block 22** (Receiver's Use), which captures the precise signature, title, and date of the accepting authority.

 > 💡 **Workflow Best Practice:** When parsing or indexing these forms within a relational document repository, matching the signature block date (e.g., SF 1449 Block 32c) against the invoice submission date is the primary metric for tracking Prompt Payment Act (PPA) interest cycles.

+## 🔒 System Access Controls: Segregation of Duties (SoD)

+To mitigate internal fraud risk, prevent collusive vulnerabilities, and strictly enforce federal internal controls, the system architecture operates on a zero-trust model of **Segregation of Duties (SoD)**.
+In accordance with federal financial management guidelines, the pipeline enforces strict role separation, ensuring no single user account can execute a transaction from requirement generation to final disbursement.

+The system maps authorization permissions across three distinct operational roles:

+### 1. Funds Approving Official (The Budget Authority)
+* **System Role:** Manages the initial commitment of funds and controls the organizational budget ledger.
+* **Pipeline Constraint:** Has exclusive write-access to the funding line allocations, but is programmatically blocked from executing a contract award or signing off on a physical receipt.
+This ensures that the person authorizing the budget cannot also pick the vendor or validate delivery.

+### 2. Contracting Officer / CO (The Legal Authority)
+* **System Role:** Executes the legal contract vehicle and establishes the baseline purchase order data schema.
+* **Pipeline Constraint:** Holds the exclusive signature token to obligate government funds to an external entity.
+However, the CO profile is explicitly restricted from approving invoices or certifying the physical arrival of goods, preventing conflict of interest in contract performance tracking.

+### 3. Receiving Official / COR (The Inspection Authority)
+* **System Role:** Physically or digitally inspects the deliverables and signs off on the **Receiving Report**.
+* **Pipeline Constraint:** Evaluates actual quantity and quality against the contract terms to satisfy FAR 32.905(c).
+This profile has zero access to manipulate the original contract pricing or modify budget thresholds, acting strictly as an independent verifier of physical fact.

+---

+### Automated Multi-Party Verification
+Before an invoice status changes to `READY_FOR_PAYMENT`, the matching engine runs an automated check confirming that **three unique digital keys** from three different authenticated users have signed off on their respective pieces of the workflow puzzle.
+If the same user account attempts to authorize funds and log the receipt, the pipeline immediately halts the transaction and routes an alert to systemic audit logging.